idaholab/Malcolm-Helm/README.md

 sudo systemctl start nfs-kernel-server.service
 ```

 With the NFS service installed and running, a directory must be exported for use by the Kubernetes provisioner.
-In this example we export a directory for the nfs-subdir-provisioner by first creating the folder structure on the local filesystem then adding the path to /etc/exports on the NFS server.
+In this example we export a directory for the nfs-subdir-provisioner by first creating a folder structure on the local server filesystem then adding that path to /etc/exports on the NFS server.
 To verify everything works properly we will start with fully-open directory permissions.

 ```
 sudo mkdir -p /exports/malcolm/nfs-subdir-provisioner